Nuitka/Nuitka-website/doc/doc/commercial/protect-constants-data.rst

     strings important-data.bin | grep SuperSecret

 For Nuitka commercial, the output is empty.
 Without that plugin, the string will be found.
-The plugin is part of the Nuitka Commercial subscription and unqiue in this level of protection.
+The plugin is part of the Nuitka Commercial subscription and unique in this level of protection.

 Go `back to Nuitka commercial </doc/commercial.html#protection-vs-reverse-engineering>`__ overview to learn about more features or to subscribe to `Nuitka commercial </doc/commercial.html#pricing>`__.